 Name Description Host Address The host address of the web proxy server.
 Port The port of the web proxy server.
 Username The username for the web proxy server.
 Password The password for the web proxy server.
 User-Agent String The user agent for the web proxy server, if your proxy requires a preset user agent.
 Web Proxy Method The authentication method Tenable Nessus Network Monitor uses to connect to the web proxy server.
-Type one of the following values:
+Select one of the following from the drop-down: